Skip to content

 What is the dog elimination diet?

-If your dog’s symptoms do not dissipate during the course of the elimination diet, check with your vet to see if they still suspect a food-related allergy.
-You can then change out the protein and carbohydrate source, beginning the food trial all over again until you find the right combination.
-It’s important to keep a journal of what you have tried so you will have a better idea of what to steer clear of.
+To diagnose and treat a food allergy in dogs, you need to do a food trial.
+The most popular way is an elimination diet.
+If your dog’s symptoms don’t go away during this trial, you should speak with your vet to see if they still think it’s a food-related allergy.
+You can change the protein and carbohydrate source and start the food trial again until you find the right combination.
+It’s important to keep a journal of what you have tried so you can avoid certain foods.

 Start by changing your dog’s food to a basic protein plus carbohydrate mixture they have not previously eaten.
 Read the label to identify the protein sources you need to stay away from.
 You may have to switch to something exotic like a rabbit or venison.
 The same goes for carbs.